ryansmcgee/seirsplus/README.md

 ## Documentation

-**Thorough documentation of this package's model's, code, examples, and more can be found on [the wiki](https://github.com/ryansmcgee/seirsplus/wiki)**
+** Thorough documentation of this package's models, code, use cases, examples, and more can be found on [the wiki](https://github.com/ryansmcgee/seirsplus/wiki)**

 [**Basic SEIRS Model**]() | [**Extended SEIRS Model**](Extended-SEIRS-Model-Description) :-----:|:-----: